 Accessible and Comprehensive Public Transport.
 Commuters are shown to be most at risk with PM pollution.
 Public transport measures have focused on immediate transport.
-The Supreme Court called for the phasing out of pre-1990 auto-rickshaws and to be replaced by post-1990 rickshaws required to run on clean fuels.
-The clean fuel available for that time was mainly compressed natural gas (CNG).
+Auto-rickshaw registration is allowed only for rear engine auto rickshaws from 1996 onwards together with a ban on front engine auto-rickshaws.
+Delhi has instituted the replacement of pre-1990 and conversion of post-1990 auto-rickshaws.

 Aside from auto-rickshaws, proposals for Bus Rapid Transit System (BRTS) have been approved for Ahmedabad, Bhopal, Indore, Jaipur, Pune, Rajkot, Vijayawada and Visakhapatnam under Jawaharlal Nehru National Urban Renewal Mission (JNNURM) covering a total length of more than 310 kms.
-They are also expected to switch CNG instead of diesel.
+They are also expected to switch Compressed Natural Gas (CNG) instead of diesel.
 Currently, all city buses were converted to the CNG mode in Delhi and buses older than 8 years are phased out.
 CNG has been introduced in 61 cities including Vijaywada, Hyderabad, Mumbai, Navi Mumbai, Thane, Pune-Pimpri-Chinchwad, Ankleshwar, Vadodra, Surat, Kanpur, Bareli, Agra, Lucknow, Faridabad, Noida, etc. The total number of CNG vehicles in the country is over 3.54 Lakh, as per the industry estimates.

-Aside from buses, Metro Rail system has been introduced in Delhi and has been operational for several years in Kolkata.
-Both Mumbai and Chennai have just commenced the initial working stages.
+Aside from buses, the megacities of India have introduced the Metro Rail system.
 Maharashtra has also developed a master plan for the Mumbai Metro with implementation in three phases over nine corridors.
 Other states like Karnataka are in the initial phase of implementing Mass Rapid Transit System (MRTS).
 Metro Rail Project for Shahdara-Rithala Section in Delhi has been completed and commissioned from December 2003.
+Several cities in India-including Pune, Delhi, and Ahmedabad-are considering bus rapid transits to improve their existing public transport while other cities including Chennai, Mumbai, and Delhi have plans to establish light-rail transport systems.

 Use of Cleaner Fuels.
 Fuel quality specifications are established by the Bureau of Indian Standards (BIS) for gasoline and diesel.
 Given the increased usage of diesel in India, it becomes necessary to reduce its sulfur content.
-In a recent directive by the Supreme Court, the Ministry of Petroleum and Natural Gas (MoPNG) is to supply diesel with 0.05% m/m sulfur to the National Capital Territory (NCT) by 31 December 2000 and the entire National Capital Region (NCR)69 from 30 June 2001 (Table 4).
+In a recent directive by the Supreme Court, the Ministry of Petroleum and Natural Gas (MoPNG) is to supply diesel with 0.05% m/m sulfur to the National Capital Territory (NCT) by 31 December 2000 and the entire National Capital Region (NCR)60 from 30 June 2001 (Figure 3.1.4).

-Table 4.
+Figure 3.1.4.
 Current and Proposed Sulfur Levels in Diesel in India